 The grant I am applying for does not require a fiscal sponsor.
 Can you still help me write the grant?

-What does a grant writer do?
+What does a grant reviewer do?

-A grant writer takes the basic information you provide about your project and tailors it to specific grant opportunities.
 Once we have your project information we tune the language appropriately for the targeted funder.
 Broken into steps, TFC will:

 - Analyze the intended audience for the proposal